JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 a little to let his pan know that it was all OK.

-"From the cult, then, are you?" the Securitat man said, after he'd kicked Lawrence's ankles apart and spread his hands on the side of the truck.
+"From the cult, then, are you?" the Securitat man said, after he'd kicked Batman's ankles apart and spread his hands on the side of the truck.

-"That's right," Lawrence said.
+"That's right," Batman said.
 "From the Order."
 He jerked his head toward the gates, just a few tantalizing meters away.
 "I'm out --"

 "You people are really something, you know that?
 You could have been /killed/.